Why you should visit Girona, Catalonia’s second city

 Walk the narrow lanes of El Call

-Experience one of Europe’s best-preserved Jewish Quarters when you enter the labyrinth of narrow lanes and careening staircases of El Call.
-Dating back to the 12th century, when the area was home to a flourishing Jewish community, the neighborhood is rich in history, and its streets lead the way to some of Girona’s most iconic sites, like the Catedral de Girona with its 90 steps.
+Enter the labyrinth of narrow lanes and careening staircases of El Call to explore one of Europe’s best-preserved Jewish quarters.
+Dating to the 12th century, when the area was home to a flourishing Jewish community, the neighborhood is rich in history.
+Its streets lead the way to some of Girona’s most iconic sites, including the Catedral de Girona and its 90 steps.
 The city is built on a hillside, so be prepared to do a lot of walking, but also take your time to admire the arches and cobblestones that make this city feel so cinematic.

 Pop in and out of museums and architectural sites

-You may need a few days in Girona if you want to visit all of the city’s museums, but architectural sites like the Banys Àrabs and the Monestir de Sant Pere de Galligants are must-sees on a single day trip.
-The latter houses a small archaeological museum, and in El Call, you can delve even deeper at the city's history museum or at the Museu d’Història dels Jueus, where you can find more architectural remnants related to Jewish culture.
+The architectural sites of the Banys Àrabs and the Monestir de Sant Pere de Galligants (and its small archaeological museum) are must-sees on any trip to Girona.
+In El Call, you can delve even deeper at the city’s history museum or at the Museu d’Història dels Jueus, which exhibits more architectural remnants related to Jewish culture.

-Girona is home to two Michelin-star restaurants, including El Celler de Can Roca, which is one of the most legendary dining establishments in the region.
-Reservations are hard to get, but the restaurant is part of a suite of projects from the Roca family, which operates other restaurants in town like Normal and Vii.
-For something more casual, you will find an unbeatable location on one of Girona’s most picturesque staircases at Café Le Bistrot, or you can dig into hearty local flavors at L’Argadà, a Catalan steakhouse.
+Girona is home to two Michelin-starred restaurants, including the legendary El Celler de Can Roca.
+While reservations are hard to score, the restaurant is only one in the portfolio of the Roca family; their other establishments in town include Normal and Vii.
+For something more casual, Café Le Bistrot has an unbeatable location on one of Girona’s most picturesque staircases.
+Or dig into hearty local flavors at L’Argadà, a Catalan steakhouse.

 Get the best view from up on the walls

-Offering some of the best views in the city, Girona is said to have been a city protected by walls since the Romans founded it as Gerunda, and maybe even before that, with its original Iberian inhabitants.
-However, the Muralles de Girona – the city walls – that are standing now date back to the medieval era and are completely walkable.
-The walls have multiple access points and look out over the western side of the city, ideal for capturing a postcard-perfect sunset view.
-On your way up, there are many towers you can climb up, and be sure to stop for a tranquil break at the Jardins de Alemanys.
+Girona is reckoned to have been protected by walls since at least the Roman Era – and maybe even under the ancient Iberians before that.
+The Muralles de Girona (city walls) that stand today date back to the Middle Ages, and are completely walkable.
+The ramparts have multiple access points and look out over the western side of the city, ideal for capturing a postcard-perfect sunset view.
+On your way up, you’ll find many towers you can climb.
+Be sure to stop for a tranquil break at the Jardins de Alemanys.

-Girona is usually the main point of access for international visitors to the Costa Brava beaches.
-You can take your pick from the many options.
-The popular beach city of Tossa de Mar is one of the closest at 40 minutes by bus.
-Tossa de Mar’s old city serves as a visual centerpiece amid the pink granite cliffs marked by sandy beaches, coves and lone trees growing atop rock stacks.
+Girona is a primary access point for the sensational beaches of the Costa Brava.
+A 40-minute bus ride away, popular Tossa de Mar has an old city surrounded by pink granite cliffs marked by sandy beaches, coves and lone trees growing atop rock stacks.
 From the main beach of Platja Gran, head up the steep and winding hill – or take the little tourist train – to the top of the city walls and the ruins of the medieval castle.

 Make a wish to return

 All cities have their traditions and superstitions, and Girona has its lion.
-Found in the plaza outside the Basilica de Sant Feliu, this small stone lion – a recreation of the original on display in the history museum – is meant to be kissed on its backside in order to guarantee a return to Girona.
-A ladder is even provided for visitors eager to get their wish and a photo.
+Found in the plaza outside the Basílica de Sant Feliu, this small stone likeness of the big cat – a recreation of the original on display in the history museum – hugs the top of a column, and is meant to be kissed on its backside in order to guarantee a return to Girona.
+A ladder is even provided for visitors eager to get their wish – and a funny photo.

 Where to stay in Girona

-There is a wide range of places to stay in and around the city center in Girona, from budget-friendly hotels geared towards solo travelers, like ByPillow the Bloom to the ultra-luxurious three-room-only Palau dels Alemanys.
-For something in the middle, you can also consider the Hotel Ciutat de Girona or the AC Hotel Palau del Bellavista, which have amenities like indoor pools and rooftop terraces ideal for unwinding after busy days exploring.
+There is a wide range of places to stay in and around Girona’s city center, from budget-friendly hotels geared toward solo travelers, like ByPillow the Bloom, to the ultra-luxurious, three-room-only Palau dels Alemanys.
+For something in the middle, consider Hotel Ciutat de Girona or AC Hotel Palau del Bellavista, both of which have amenities like indoor pools and rooftop terraces ideal for unwinding after busy days exploring.

 How to pair a visit to Barcelona with a trip to Girona

-Alternatively, you can also fly straight into the Girona-Costa Brava Airport, which is just a 20-minute drive or 35-minute bus ride away and is served by budget airlines with direct flights from cities including Amsterdam, Dublin, Budapest, Glasgow, Prague, Riga and others.
+Alternatively, you can also fly straight into the Girona–Costa Brava Airport, which is served by budget airlines with direct flights from cities including Amsterdam, Dublin, Budapest, Glasgow, Prague, Riga and beyond.